Swift-Squirrel/Docs/v0/GettingStarted/Index.md

 # Swift Squirrel

-**Swift Squirrel** is simple open source web framework written in swift 4 aimed to help swift developers to create their custom APIs or web applications for Linux and Mac Os platform.
+**Swift Squirrel** is a simple open source web framework written in swift 4 aimed to help swift developers to create their custom APIs or web applications for Linux and Mac Os platform.

 - Open source
 - Easy to learn